iExecBlockchainComputing/iexec-doc/endtoendencryption.rst

         ✔ Deployed new dataset at address 0x0bF2AEb5e7FCE90DCb39FEEaC49Ce44893CAd31d

-Once you dataset is deployed you can push its secret (encryption key and hash of the data) to the SMS.
+Once your dataset is deployed, you can push its secret (encryption key and hash of the data) to the SMS.
 This is done simply with the SDK:

 .. code-block:: bash